Rood-Jordan/Swamp-Cooler/README.md

 # Swamp-Cooler - Embedded Systems Semester Project
-Code for swamp cooler embedded system written in C / ANSI C
+Code for swamp cooler embedded system written in C++ / ANSI C

 This program can be used when hooked up to the specified hardware to run a swamp cooler type state machine that monitors / displays the environments temperature and humidity.
 If the system detects